Mohd Shukri Ramli

-Mohd Shukri bin Ramli (born 6 February 1961) is a Malaysian politician and teacher who has served as the 10th Menteri Besar of Perlis since November 2022 and Member of the Perlis State Legislative Assembly for Sanglang since May 2013.
+Mohd Shukri bin Ramli (born 6 February 1961) is a Malaysian politician and teacher who has served as Member of the Perlis State Legislative Assembly for Sanglang since May 2013.
+He was the 10th Menteri Besar of Perlis from November 2022 to his resignation in December 2025.
+He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.

+Political career

 He served as Deputy Speaker of the Assembly from 2013 to 2019.
-He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
-He has also served as the State Chairman of PN of Perlis fromJanuary 2021 until October 2025 and the State Commissioner of PAS of Perlis from 2013 until September 2025.
+He has also served as the State Chairman of PN of Perlis from January 2021 until October 2025 and the State Commissioner of PAS of Perlis from 2013 until September 2025.

-On 11 October 2023, he met with former prime minister Mahathir Mohamad.
+On 22 December 2025, eight MLAs pulled their support of him being Perlis MB.
+He resigned days later citing health conditions.

+Controversies and issues

-On 30 April 2024, Mohd Shukri was detanied by the Malaysian Anti-Corruption Commission.
+On 30 April 2024, Mohd Shukri was detained by the Malaysian Anti-Corruption Commission.